Vessel Delivery & Handover Services

 • Owner’s representative attendance

-• Technical superintendent support
+• Technical superintendent attendance

 Related services:

-Information Required for Delivery Support
+Information Required for Delivery Services

 • Vessel name and IMO number